chriseverts/ufc_fights/README.md

-# What is driving the errors in the Zestimates?
+# Drivers that effect the outcome of UFC fights

 ## Project Overview

-In this project, I will be working with a Zillow dataset to create a model that will discover what is driving error in zestimates
+In this project, I will be working with a ufc data set to discover which attributes effect the outcome of a UFC fight.

 ## Project Description

-We are to use clustering and regression models to help us discover drivers for logerrors in the zestimates.
-Since there are heaps of missing data, we'll have to find ways to combat it.
+I will be using classification machine learning algorithms to discover the best model at predicting statistical signficance in the outcome of UFC fights.
+The data set I will be working with is downloadable from the kaggle servers.
+Specifically the years 1993 - 2019

 ## Goals

-Deliver a Jupyter notebook going through the steps of the data science pipeline Create clusters in uncovering what the drivers of the error in the zestimate is.
+Deliver a Jupyter notebook going through the steps of the data science pipeline Create a classification model
-Discover features that contribute to logerror
-Present a notebook about my findings
+Discover features that contribute to wins/losses in the UFC Present a notebook about my findings

 ## Deliverables